 The Director of Financial Aid reviews the results of the Free Application for Federal Student Aid (FASFA).
-Student to be awarded aid by Bellin College are assigned a standard cost of attendance budget based upon anticipated costs for tuition and fees (based on program of study and curriculum plan), housing, transportation, books and supplies, and other miscellaneous expenses.
+Student are assigned a standard cost of attendance budget based upon anticipated costs for tuition and fees (based on program of study and curriculum plan), housing, transportation, books and supplies, and other miscellaneous expenses.
 The result of the FAFSA, the expected family contribution (EFC) is subtracted from the budget; the remainder is defined as financial need.
-There are some forms of financial need.
 There are some forms of financial aid which can only be awarded to a student with financial need and the total of all awards of need-based aid cannot exceed an individual student's calculated financial need.
 Aid programs which are restricted to students with financial need are referred to as need-based aid.
 Those aid programs which can be awarded in excess of a student's financial need are called non-need-based aid.
 The total of need-based and non-need-based aid cannot exceed a student's cost of attendance budget.